marikomakhm/ada-project/TrovatelliT.github.io/text.md

 ### Impact of inequality
 In this section will analyze if there is a correlation between the number of occurrence in the Panama papers and between two different indicators that try to determine the inequality in a country.
 #### Gini
 The Gini coefficient measures the inequality in the distribution of wealth in a country (lower coefficient means lower inequality).
 The most equal equal society is when every person get the same income (When gini = 0).
-Our initial assumption was that countries in which there is high levels of income inequality would be more heavily involved in this affair, as this is generally heavily linked with corruption and tax evasion.

 This time we directly show the scatter plot without the outliers by using the techniques we described above.